tomsoderlund/toms-guidebooks/Development/Hosting/Coolify.md

 1. New project
 2. Select GitHub repo
+3. Select Branch and Build Pack
-3. Set environment variables
+4. Set environment variables
-4. Set domain settings
+5. Set domain settings
-5. Deploy
+6. Deploy

 ## Connecting a domain

+In your DNS server:

-In your name server, set `www`	point to `A` and your IP address.
+- Create an `A` record for `www` and point to your IP address.

-Coolify:
+In Coolify:

 1. Servers → server → Proxy tab (see below)
-  - Then restart proxy
+  - Then Save + Restart proxy
+  - HTTPS/Let’s Encrypt will automatically create new certificate for your new domain
 2. Project → project → application
-  - Domains field
+  - Domains field, comma separated
-  - Then restart application
+  - Then Save + Restart application

 Proxy config (see the “Domain: mydomain.com” section):